 The biological explanation Curiosity scientists present in their paper is inspired by Earth life.
 It involves ancient bacteria in the surface that would have produced a unique carbon signature as they released methane into the atmosphere where ultraviolet light would have converted that gas into larger, more complex molecules.
 These new molecules would have rained down to the surface and now could be preserved with their distinct carbon signature in Martian rocks.

-Two other hypotheses offer nonbiological explanations.
-One suggests the carbon signature could have resulted from the interaction of ultraviolet light with carbon dioxide gas in the Martian atmosphere, producing new carbon-containing molecules that would have settled to the surface.
-And the other speculates that the carbon could have been left behind from a rare event hundreds of millions of years ago when the solar system passed through a giant molecular cloud rich in the type of carbon detected.
+Two other hypotheses provide non-biological justifications.
+According to one theory, the carbon signature may have been caused by the interaction of UV light with carbon dioxide gas in the Martian atmosphere, resulting in the creation of carbon-containing molecules that would have settled on the surface.
+The other hypothesizes that the carbon may have come from a rare occurrence that happened hundreds of millions of years ago when the solar system went through a giant molecular cloud that was rich in the type of carbon discovered.

 “All three explanations fit the data,” said Christopher House, a Curiosity scientist based at Pennsylvania State University who led the carbon study.
 “We simply need more data to rule them in or out.”